dh219/EDTracker-Mac/README.md

 Compatibility
 =============

+NB.
+This software works only with EDTracker DIY.
+It is not for use with EDTracker Pro.

 Please let me know if you can verify any of the below:-

 * 10.12 Sierra:       Beta tested working.